sween/iris-rundeck-plugin/README.md

 # ![A Wedge Between the Pager](assets/rundeck_iris_banner.png)

 ## <img src="assets/rundeck.png" width="48px" height="48px"/> Rundeck
 The way I characterize Rundeck is a "Runbook Firewall" Between the observability event and the Pager.
-Situated in between the event and the notification we can do a myriad of things to enrich the validity of, remediation of, and informational gathering to remediate the event.
+Situated in between the event and the notification we can do a myriad of things to enrich the validity of, criticality of, and informational gathering to remediate the event or signal.

+Runbook types include:
 #### Automated Diagnostics
 The ability to invoke a series of actions against IRIS to enumerate either actionable or non-actionable information.